hamidreza-s/hamidreza-s.github.io/_posts/2014-06-10-mnesia-table-types-and-time-complexity.markdown

 layout: post
 title: "Mnesia Table Types and Time Complexity"
 date: 2014-06-10 17:16:00
-categories: erlang mnesia time-complixity
+categories: erlang mnesia table-type time-complexity
 ---

-In this post, I want to introduce [Mnesia](--link--) [Data Base Management System (DBMS)](--link--), its **Lock Mechanism**, **Time Complexity** and **Table Types**.
+Today I want to introduce [Mnesia](https://en.wikipedia.org/wiki/Mnesia) Data Base Management System (DBMS), its **Lock Mechanism**, **Time Complexity** and **Table Types**.
 In the last part of this post, I will write a simple code snippet for it.

 ## What is Mnesia
-Mnesia is an **Embedded**, **Key/Value**, **Distributed** and **Transactional** database which is bundled with [Erlang/OTP](--link--) platform for use in [Soft Real-time](--link--) applications.
+Mnesia is an **Embedded**, **Key/Value**, **Distributed** and **Transactional** database which is bundled with [Erlang/OTP](https://en.wikipedia.org/wiki/Erlang_(programming_language\)) platform for use in [Soft Real-time](https://en.wikipedia.org/wiki/Real-time_computing) applications.

 It is Embedded in Erlang and you don't need to install it separately.
 With an Erlang/OTP installed in your machine, you have already had an installed instance of Mnesia.

 It is Key/Value, so for storing data in Mnesia all you need is a key and its value.
-This approach, like other [NoSql](--link--) databases, provides simplicity of design, horizontal scaling and finer control over availability.
+This approach, like other [NoSql](https://en.wikipedia.org/wiki/NoSQL) databases, provides simplicity of design, horizontal scaling and finer control over availability.

 It is Distributed and you can run multiple instances of Mnesia in multiple network's nodes and these instances can communicate and coordinate their actions by passing messages.
 In this way, your distributed system can benefit from concurrency of components, lack of global clock and no single point of failure.

-It is Transactional and implements the [ACID](--link--) properties.
+It is Transactional and implements the [ACID](https://en.wikipedia.org/wiki/ACID) properties.
 So Mnesia guarantees that your database transactions run Atomic, Consistent, Isolated and Durable.

 One of the Mnesia's features that has not been talked about very much, is its ability to store Erlang's terms without any transforming or serializing.
-If you come from an Object-Oriented world and its [Object-Relational Mapping](--link--) systems, you might hear about [Object-Relational Impedance Mismatch](--link--) difficulties.
+If you come from an Object-Oriented world and its [Object-Relational Mapping](https://en.wikipedia.org/wiki/Object-relational_mapping) systems, you might hear about [Object-Relational Impedance Mismatch](https://en.wikipedia.org/wiki/Object-relational_impedance_mismatch) difficulties.
 One of the main difficulties caused by it is the data structure differences between your language objects and your database types.
 However in Mnesia you can store Erlang's terms intact, solving that Impedance Mismatch between language and database.

 ### Amdahl's Law
 Since Mnesia is embedded in Erlang, and in Erlang we can simply spawn thousands of concurrent processes to achieve speedup of program, it is possible to make a mistake to run concurrent transactions for speedup and reducing the time of our program.
-But in these situations we don't have to forget the [Amdahl's Law](--link--).
+But in these situations we don't have to forget the [Amdahl's Law](https://en.wikipedia.org/wiki/Amdahl's_law).
 It says "The speedup of a concurrent program using multiple processors is limited by the time needed for the sequential fraction of the program".

 With this law in hand, we know that running multiple transactions concurrently but in a same row, can't reduce the running time of the program.
 The **Atomicity**, **consistency** and **Isolation** properties of Mnesia's transactions would order its _Transaction Manager_ to lock the given row when each transaction wants to access it.
 So not only the concurrent running of these transactions can't reduce the running time of the program, but also it undertakes extra actions like row-locking, table-locking, process context-switching and synchronization which may eventually run sequentially.